Kerwood/confluence-updater/README.md

 ### 2.1.0
 - Added support for page restriction.
 See [Read Only](#read-only)
 - Added support for link replacement.
 See [Link Replacement](#link-replacement)
+- Added support for a PAT label being added with the local part of the user email.
+See [Authentication](#authentication)
 - Removed `url` crate as a depdency.
 - Protocol schema is not mandatory on FQDN, `https://`.
 - Fixed https://github.com/Kerwood/confluence-updater/issues/3, issue with indentation on codeblock.